 Surgery — Sometimes surgery that interrupts the abnormal connection in the heart is required to permanently stop the tachycardia.

-Artificial pacemaker — A variety of rhythm disorders can be controlled with an artificial pacemaker.
+Pacemaker — A variety of rhythm disorders can be controlled with a pacemaker.
 Slow heart rates, such as heart block, are the most common reason to use a pacemaker.
 But new technology now lets doctors treat some fast heart rates with a pacemaker, too.
-An artificial pacemaker is a small device (1 to 2 ounces, 1.5 by 1.5 inches).
+A pacemaker is a small device (1 to 2 ounces, 1.5 by 1.5 inches).
 It's put inside the body and connected to the heart with a thin wire.
 It works by sending small, painless amounts of electricity to the heart to make it beat.